-Teachers may plan field trips from time to time during the school year to support their instructional program.
+Teachers may plan field trips during the school year to support their instructional program.
 Parents will be notified about these trips in advance.
 All children must have written permission and an updated medical form submitted by the communicated date for each trip.
 Students without signed permission by the required date will be denied participation.